JWDonovan/chaperone/README.md

 ## Usage

-To get a local version of the project working, first setup a local database:
+To get a local version of the project working, you must first setup a local database.
+Chaperone uses Postgresql, so this must be installed and running in order to proceed.
+Make sure your user has proper permissions to access the Postgres databases.

 ```bash
 $ rake db:setup